single-spa/import-map-deployer/README.md

 The import-map-deployer expects a configuration file to be present so it (1) can password protect deployments, and (2) knows where and how to download and update the "live" import map.

-If no configuration file is present, sofe-deplanifester defaults to using the filesystem to host the manifest file, which is called `sofe-manifest.json` and created in the current working directory.
+If no configuration file is present, import-map-deployer defaults to using the filesystem to host the manifest file, which is called `sofe-manifest.json` and created in the current working directory.
 If username and password are included, http basic auth will be required.
 If username and password is not provided, no http auth will be needed.

 Here are the properties available in the config file:
 - `manifestFormat` (required): A string that is either `"importmap"` or `"sofe"`, which indicates whether the import-map-deployer is